apache/dolphinscheduler/docs/docs/en/guide/project/project-list.md

 ## Create Project

-- Click `Project Management` to enter the project management page, click the `Create Project` button, enter the project name, project description, and click "Submit" to create a new project.
+- Click `Project Management` to enter the project management page, click the `Create Project` button, enter the project name, project description, and click `Submit` to create a new project.

 ![project-list](../../../../img/new_ui/dev/project/project-create.png)